populse/populse_mia/docs/source/documentation/pipeline_manager.rst

    :align: center
    :name: Pipeline tutorial 1

+|

-- Export the input and output plug(s) you want to be able to modify by right-clicking on them and click on "export plug", rename it if you want and click on "OK".
+- Export the input and output plug(s) we want to be able to modify by right-clicking on them and click on "export plug", rename it if we want and click on "OK".

 Note 1: a plug is either mandatory or optional.
 When it is mandatory, it is represented as a triangle and has to be exported or connected to another plug to run the pipeline.
 When it is optional, it is represented as a rectangle and can be exported or connected or not.
 Usually optional plugs have default values, e.g. "fwhm" plug from SPM's smooth is [6, 6, 6], so do not need to be exported and/or modified.
-It all depends if you want to have access to this plug when the pipeline will be used as a process.
+It all depends if we want to have access to this plug when the pipeline will be used as a process.

-Note 2: to make a pipeline valid, you have to export plugs that are the pipeline global input/outputs.
+Note 2: to make a pipeline valid, we have to export plugs that are the pipeline global input/outputs.
 In this example, the "in_files" plug needs to be exported because it is mandatory.
 The only output plug has to be also exported.
 The node will then be activated and its color become lighter.
 It is also possible to export optional plug such as "fwhm" and "output_directory" even if they already have default value.

 Note 3: Nipype's processes needs values for "output_directory", "use_mcr", "paths", "matlab_cmd" and "mfile" plugs.
 These are updated from Populse_MIA's during pipeline initialization.

-Note 4: if you right-click on a node or on the pipeline editor background, you can also export plugs (mandatory or not, input, output or both).
+Note 4: if we right-click on a node or on the pipeline editor background, we can also export plugs (mandatory or not, input, output or both).
 This method is usually faster to export plugs.

 .. image:: ../images/pipeline_tuto_2.png
    :align: center